-When the payment of an operation in installments or with a deferred price had been implemented, in whole or in part, through the issuance of exchange bills and these were transmitted firmly before their maturity, the income will be attributed to the tax period of its transmission.
+When the payment of an operation in installments or with a deferred price had been implemented, in whole or in part, through the issuance of exchange bills and these were transmitted firmly before their maturity, the income will be allocated to the tax period of its transmission.

 Note: The exercise of the option for the temporary imputation of the application of the deferred collections criterion will be carried out, element by element, in the section "Equity gains and losses with deferred price pending imputation in future years" of Annex C.1 of the statement.

 In no case will operations derived from life or temporary annuity contracts have this treatment for the transferor.
 When assets and rights are transferred in exchange for a life or temporary annuity, the capital gain or loss for the annuitant will be attributed to the tax period in which the income is created.

 In general: Capital gains derived from public aid will be allocated to the tax period in which their collection takes place , without prejudice to the options which are collected below: